MCarroll345/C-Project/README.md

           <p>Working on the test functions.
 A single <code>runAllTests()</code> will run the tests.
 I didn't want to create a new grid for every test, so I made a default constructor.
 I just pass two values for an x and y axis.
 Making the default constructor shows that I have learned from the module and can implement my learning into my project.</p>
           <p>Started on the final grid print.
 I've abandoned the overloaded <code>=</code> operator.
 It didn't end up working, as I would have had to convert the grid to const char.
 I instead chose to print based off of the value, # for 0, * for 1.
 Then I replace the values of the path taken, with characters coresponding with the direction of the path.</p>

           <p>I'm having an error with, "Expression: vector subscript out of range".
-I believe there is an error with the validation function.
-Currently working with AI to try and diagnose the issue.</p>
+Currently working with AI to try and diagnose the issue.
+I believe there is an error with the validation function.</p>

           <p>Turns out the issue was alot simpler than I realised.
 When the grid initialisation to within the A* algorithm, I didn't move the grid creation into it though.
 That was the only real issue.
 I did readdress the validation to make sure it was within bounds anyways.</p>